mohae/feedlot-templates/README.md

 The idiomatic way to use salt formulas is to fork each salt-formula repository, install GitFS, and add the Formula repository URLs `gitfs_remotes`.
 With Salt v2014.7.1 masterles minions support GitFS.

-However, to make this repository easier to use, the pertinant parts of the Salt Formulas have been copied into is with the Formula directories are renamed to drop the `-formula` part of the name.
+However, to make this repository easier to use, the pertinent parts of the Salt Formulas have been copied into is with the Formula directories are renamed to drop the `-formula` part of the name.
 If the formula had a `LICENSE` file, a copy of it will be within its renamed directory.

 This also makes it so that Salt v2014.7.1 is not a requirement to use this repository with a masterless minion, which at time of writing, 2014-01, is not available as a package.